simtel12/zip-signer/zipsigner-lib/trunk/README.txt

 * When signing files using zipsigner-lib or the ZipSigner app and you get and "UnrecoverableKeyException: no match" error message, it means that you are providing a bad key password.

+SIGNATURE BLOCK TEMPLATE

+The signature block file, CERT.RSA, contains PCKS#7 formatted data.
+In the initial version of zipsigner-lib, the code in sun.security.x509, sun.security.pcks, etc, was used to write this data structure.
+The only inputs are the x509 public key certificate and the signature bytes.
+Luckily for us, the signature bytes are at the very end of the PCKS#7 block, making it easy to create a PCKS#7 template based on the certificate and just append the signature bytes.
+This technique eliminates the dependency on a large part of the Sun code, but it means that a signature block template must be created for the certificate.

+Note that zipsigner-lib contains and loads a signature block template when using the default key and certificate.

+Step 1, sign a file using the certificate for which the template is needed.
+Use the desktop command line version of zipsigner and give it the -d option so that you can see the signature data.

+Step 2, determine where the signature data begins in the signature block file (CERT.RSA).
+This is typically at byte 1458, or address 0x5b2.

+E.g., "unzip -c test_signed.zip META-INF/CERT.RSA | hexdump -C"

+Step 3, create the signature block template:

+unzip -qc test_signed.zip META-INF/CERT.RSA | dd bs=1458 count=1 >testkey.sbt